bem-site/bem-js-tutorial/03-Live-initialization/03-Live-initialization.en.md

 in.

-But more than that, the control can be changed with a keyboard (or from another JavaScript piece) and this must also be taken into account.<br/>
+But more than that, the control can be changed with a keyboard (or from another JavaScript piece) and this must also be taken into account.

 You can put in the `live` method as many instructions about how to initialize as you need.
 Here it happens after a `click` event on the `label` element and also after a `change` event on the embedded `control` element, which is native `input`.